 - Add mulch to insulate plants from frost.

 - Focus on plants that are native to your region.
-They are more likely to tolerate the climate.
+They are more likely to tolerate the local climate.

 Cold frames and simple greenhouses are a good, cheap way to extend the growing season for vegetables, herbs, flowers and other plants.
 In milder climates, a cold frame or unheated greenhouse will keep plants thriving through the winter.